 1-800-NANITAX (800-626-4829) Enroll Now Log In

-Governments are recognizing the need to ensure household employees are paid a living wage and slowly phasing in wage increases over a series of years.
-Effective July 1, 2022, minimum wage will be increasing in many states and cities across the country.
+Minimum wage will be increasing in many states and cities across the country.
 As longtime advocates for fair and legal pay, we believe this is long overdue!
+Domestic employees deserve a living wage that fairly compensates them for the invaluable work they do to keep our households running.

 Topics: senior care, nanny, agency, senior, CPA